 Goldman Sachs and Community Colleges: Teaming Up for Small Business Assistance

-While Goldman Sachs has found itself in plenty of hot investigative water recently, the investment bank has also contributed significantly to the development of small businesses via community colleges.
-Last year, Goldman Sachs announced the launch of 10,000 Small Business, a multi-million dollar initiative geared toward the creation and growth of small businesses across the country.
+While Goldman Sachs has found itself in plenty of hot investigative water over the years, the investment bank has also contributed significantly to the development of small businesses via community colleges.
+Goldman Sachs launched 10,000 Small Businesses, an initiative geared toward the creation and growth of small businesses across the country.

-An Associated Press report published on Diverse Issues in Higher Education last November stated that Goldman Sachs is teaming up with billionaire Warren Buffett to provide $5 million to support small business owners in a variety of ways.
-Of that amount, $3 million will go to increasing opportunities for financial capital, while $2 million will be earmarked for education and training.
-The advisory council for the 10,000 Small Businesses initiative will be co-chaired by Buffett, Goldman Sachs CEO Lloyd Blankfein and Harvard Business School Professor Michael Porter.
+An Associated Press report published on Diverse Issues in Higher Education stated that Goldman Sachs teamed up with billionaire Warren Buffett to support small business owners in a variety of ways.
+The advisory council for the 10,000 Small Businesses initiative was co-chaired by Buffett, Goldman Sachs CEO Lloyd Blankfein and Harvard Business School Professor Michael Porter.

 Overcoming Obstacles

-According to the Goldman Sachs website, Goldman Sachs is partnering with Warren Buffett, the Initiative for a Competitive Inner City and Community College Associations to provide for three factors that have been identified as the primary barriers to the growth of small business in the United States:
+According to the Goldman Sachs website, Goldman Sachs partnered with Warren Buffett, the Initiative for a Competitive Inner City and community college associations to provide for three factors that have been identified as primary barriers to the growth of small business in the United States:

 While all three of these factors are equally significant in the Goldman Sachs model, the business education facet is particularly powerful, especially due to its implementation through community colleges.